quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the higher layer, which can eventually reset the QUIC connection.

 Mapping of application data to streams is application-specific and described for HTTP/3 in {{QUIC-HTTP}}.
-In general, data that can be processed independently, and therefore would suffer from head of line blocking if forced to be received in order, should be transmitted over separate streams.
+There are a few general principles to apply when designing an application's use of streams.

+- A single stream provides ordering.
 If the application requires certain data to be received in order, that data should be sent on the same stream.

-If there is a logical grouping of data chunks or messages, streams can be reused, or a new stream can be opened for each chunk/message.
+- Multiple streams provide concurrency.
+Data that can be processed independently, and therefore would suffer from head of line blocking if forced to be received in order, should be transmitted over separate streams.

+- Streams can provide message orientation, and allow messages to be cancelled.
 If one message is mapped to a single stream, resetting the stream to expire an unacknowledged message can be used to emulate partial reliability on a message basis.

 If a QUIC receiver has opened the maximum allowed concurrent streams, and the sender indicates that more streams are needed, it doesn't automatically lead to an increase of the maximum number of streams by the receiver.
 Therefore it can be valuable to expose the maximum number of